- Portable Games

 Her tone sounded exactly like that of a pleasant musical instrument.

 "Miss Mylène, thank you for your invitation this evening.
-You get more and more beautiful."
+You grow more and more beautiful with time."

 In the guests, a stout elderly gentleman threw the first words toward her.